SpyDialer Opt Out Guide

 Edge Cases & Troubleshooting

-- No access to the original email/phone: submit the form using your current contact points, plus the address needed to match.
+Submit the form using your current contact points, plus the address needed to match.
 Then, explain the change briefly if you use the Contact form.

-- “Record not found”: re-check spelling, state selection, and address format; try again with the same full street address requirement.
+Re-check spelling, state selection, and address format; try again with the same full street address requirement.

-- CAPTCHA or submission errors: disable VPN/ad blockers for the page, refresh, and retry from START; avoid repeated rapid attempts.
+Disable VPN/ad blockers for the page, refresh, and retry from START; avoid repeated rapid attempts.

-- Verification code not arriving: the official wizard relies on CAPTCHA/on-page prompts; if you expected an email, check Spam, then use Contact.
+The official wizard relies on CAPTCHA/on-page prompts; if you expected an email, check Spam, then use Contact.

-- Account deletion vs. public listing removal confusion: the consumer wizard is for public listing suppression.
+The consumer wizard is for public listing suppression.
 It is not the same as deleting a login account.

 Will my data reappear?